-Tsum Valley Trek is one of the off-track in the precious region located in the northern part of Gorkha district.
-Tsum Valley is also named as “Beyul Kyimolung", the sacred region of pleasure.
-The literal meaning of Tsum is vivid.
-This entire area is very famous for panoramic beauty and especially Tibetan Buddhist culture.
+Tsum Valley Trek is one of the best off-track locations in the northern part of the Gorkha district.
+The valley is also named "Beyul Kyimolung", the sacred region of pleasure.
+The literal meaning of Tsum is bright and derived from the Tibetan word “Tsombo”.

 Our journey to Tsum valley starts from Arughat and ends at Beshisahar.
-You reach the Tsum Valley passing the gorgeous pine and rhododendron forests.
+You reach the Tsum Valley passing the gorgeous pine and rhododendron forests and rivers.
 While preceding the valley you will also unlock a stunning small Tibetan village.

 Since the valley is located very remotely, most of its parts are still unexplored and untouched.
 Thus, this region still has so much to give a traveler a unique experience.